30 Things To Do Around Mount Fuji & Central Japan

 25 / Ski Resorts / winter

 Want to know more about ski resorts in Nagano?
-Our ‘Nagano Ski Resorts’ page provides further information and links.
+Our ‘Japan Ski Resorts’ page has everything you need to know to plan, book and get the most out of your winter to getaway!

 26 / Karuizawa and Kusatsu Onsen / all year round